 Below we highlight the effects alcohol can have on your blood pressure, as well as the negative consequences that having high blood pressure can have on your health.

-Your heart pumps blood throughout your body whenever it beats.
-In order for your blood to properly circulate pressure is required.
-A heart that’s healthy and functioning normally will pump blood throughout your body at a relatively low blood pressure.
+In order for your blood to properly circulate throughout your body, pressure is required.
+A heart that’s healthy and functioning normally will pump blood throughout your body at relatively low blood pressure.

 High blood pressure can cause a host of health issues.
 For starters, it can cause kidney damage and even lead to retinal damage.
-High blood pressure can also lead to two potentially consequences shown below.
+High blood pressure can also lead to these two potential consequences:

 High blood pressure puts a strain on arteries and blood vessels throughout your entire body, including those in your brain.
-The continued stress will wither cause the vessels to clog, or weaken.
-When this happens there’s a blockage of blood to the brain, or there’s bleeding into the brain.
-This results in a stroke.
+The continued stress could either cause the vessels to clog, or weaken.
+If this happens there’s a blockage of blood to the brain, or there’s bleeding into the brain, which results in a stroke.

 Having high blood pressure will greatly increase your risk of heart attack.
 Since high blood pressure makes your heart work harder, and increases the overall strain on your heart, you increase your risk of chest pains, breathlessness, and even heart attack.

 In order to safely lower your blood pressure to a healthy range it’s important to decrease the total amount and frequency at which you consume alcohol.
-If you’re a heavy drinker you can cut back to more moderate levels of drinking over a sustained period of time.
-Immediately stopping alcohol consumption can be incredibly dangerous if you’re a heavy drinker.
+If you’re a heavy drinker consider cutting back to more moderate levels of drinking over a sustained period of time.
+Immediately stopping alcohol consumption can be incredibly dangerous (See More: Alcohol Withdrawal & Detox) if you’re a heavy drinker.

 If you’re trying to treat alcoholism in yourself or a loved one it’s always a good idea to seek out the support of an alcohol treatment center with experienced medical staff.
 This will help to ease the transition and make your path to sobriety much more tolerable.
-If you or a loved one has made the decision to stop drinking once and for all, then reach out to our team today.
+If you or a loved one has made the decision to stop drinking, then reach out to our team today.